-Elizabethtown College is one of only two exclusive colleges that offers The Early Assurance Program with Pennsylvania State University College of Medicine's Physician Assistant Program.
-The program was established to encourage undergraduate students to pursue careers as Physician Assistants and to work in areas of primary care.
-This program gives these students the option for matriculation to The Pennsylvania State University College of Medicine's Physician Assistant Program upon completing a Bachelor's degree, having maintained competitive grade point average at Elizabethtown College with GRE Test scores, and a successful interview as stipulated by The Pennsylvania State University College of Medicine.
+This program gives students the option for matriculation to The Pennsylvania State University College of Medicine's Physician Assistant Program upon completing a Bachelor's degree, having maintained competitive grade point average at Elizabethtown College with GRE Test scores, and a successful interview as stipulated by The Pennsylvania State University College of Medicine.

 Students in this program may pursue any major but must complete the required courses listed below.
-The student must accumulate a minimum GPA of 3.5 in biology, chemistry, and physics courses and a minimum overall GPA of 3.5 by January of his or her junior year of college.
-Combined GRE score of 311 with analytical writing scores of 4.0 and demonstrated interest in pursuing a career in primary care upon completion of the program are also required.
-If students meet these criteria, they will be guaranteed an interivew with the Pennsylvania State University College of Medicine's Physician Assistant Program.
-For program information and admissions requirements, contact the Chair of HPAC.
+The student must accumulate a minimum GPA of 3.5 in biology, chemistry, and physics courses and a minimum overall GPA of

+3.5 by January of his or her junior year of college.
+Additional requirements exist.
+For program information and other admissions requirements, contact the Chair of HPAC.